HKUST-Aerial-Robotics/EMSGC/README.md

 # 3. Parameters

-- width, height: Image size
 - num_events_per_image: The number of events involved in the ST volume
 - contrast_measure: Dispersion metrics for IWE's constrast.
 0 -> VARIANCE_CONTRAST, 1 -> MEAN_SQUARE_CONTRAST
-- use_polarity: Set "False" to ignore polarity (Only False is supported in this release)
 - gaussian_smoothing_sigma: Sigma of the Gaussian for replacing the Dirac function (see Eq.(3) and (4) in the paper)
-- verbosity: Set "1" for detailed output
 - timestamp_begin: Starting timestamp
 - timestamp_end: Ending timestamp
 - timestamp_step: Temporal step (determines the timestamp at which the motion segmentation is performed.)